 What Can I Expect From a Tooth Removal?

 Tooth removal, also known as tooth extraction, is one of many of the treatments that we provide here at NCDI.
 It is a procedure where the tooth is removed from the socket using an anaesthetic.
 Tooth removal will usually be the last resort when the tooth cannot be repaired in any other way.
+This article explains what you can expect from a tooth removal procedure.

 There are many reasons why you might need this procedure: